 9.1.
 Company shall not maintain or operate the Landfill in such a manner as to pose a substantial present or potential hazard to human health or the environment.

 9.2.
-Company shall not abandon or cease to operate the Landfill, sell, lease or transfer the Landfill, or enter into any Change of Control agreement, without the County’s consent and without properly transferring the Permit in accordance with the Regulations and other applicable Law.Governmental Requirements.
+Company shall not abandon or cease to operate the Landfill, sell, lease or transfer the Landfill, or enter into any Change of Control agreement, without notifying the County and without properly transferring the Permit in accordance with the Regulations and other applicable Law.Governmental Requirements.

 9.3.
 Company shall not change key personnel without notice to and consent from the County and the Director of VDEQ.
 For purposes of this Agreement, “key personnel” shall include, without limitation, the following persons: [●].12

 9.3.
-Subject to, and without limiting, the terms and conditions of this Agreement or any Governmental Regulations or Required Authorizations, Company shall not, without providing the County’s prior written consentnotice and an opportunity to comment, permit any significant change in the manner and scope of operation of the Landfill which may require new or additional permit conditions or safeguards to protect the public health and environment.
+Subject to, and without limiting, the terms and conditions of this Agreement or any Governmental Regulations or Required Authorizations, Company shall not, without providing the County’s prior written consentnotice, permit any significant change in the manner and scope of operation of the Landfill which may require new or additional permit conditions or safeguards to protect the public health and environment.

 10. Term.